Menopause, incl. hormone replacement therapy (HRT)

 Menopause and Hormone Replacement Therapy (HRT): Navigating the Change with Confidence

-Menopause marks a natural transition in a woman’s life — but that doesn’t mean it’s always an easy one.
-For many women, the physical and emotional changes that come with fluctuating hormones can feel overwhelming, isolating, and sometimes, invisible to others.
+Menopause is a natural part of a woman’s life — but that doesn’t mean it’s always easy.
+For many women, the physical and emotional changes that come with fluctuating hormones can feel overwhelming, isolating and sometimes invisible to others.

-At Happiher, we believe menopause care should be supportive, personalised, and empowering.
-As a private gynaecologist in London, I help women navigate the menopause journey — whether they’re exploring lifestyle changes, symptom relief, or hormone replacement therapy (HRT) — with clarity and compassion.
+At Happiher, we believe menopause care should be supportive, personal and empowering.
+As a private gynaecologist in London, I help women navigate the menopause journey — whether they’re looking at lifestyle changes, symptom relief or hormone replacement therapy (HRT) — with clarity and compassion.

-Menopause is officially diagnosed in menopausal women when they have gone 12 consecutive months without a period, typically occurring between the ages of 45 and 55.
-However, the journey to menopause — called perimenopause — can begin years earlier, with hormonal shifts starting as early as your late 30s or early 40s.
+Menopause is officially diagnosed in menopausal women when they have gone 12 months without a period, usually between the ages of 45 and 55.
+However, the journey to menopause — called perimenopause — can start years earlier, with hormonal changes starting as early as your late 30s or early 40s.

 Common Symptoms of Menopause